 |Note: If you use your HSA to pay for non-qualified expenses, that amount will be subject to normal income tax plus a 20% tax penalty.|

-If you enroll in an HSA and a Healthcare FSA, your FSA will be a "limited purpose FSA" and can be used for dental and vision expenses only.
-Once you've exhausted your "limited FSA," you can use your HSA for additional dental and vision expenses.
-In addition, if you have an HSA and "limited FSA" and you have met your HDHP Premium or Standard plan deductible, you can change your "limited FSA" into a standard Healthcare FSA.
+If you enroll in an HSA and a Healthcare FSA, your FSA will be a "Limited Purpose FSA" and can be used for dental and vision expenses only.
+Once you've exhausted your "Limited Purpose FSA," you can use your HSA for additional dental and vision expenses.
+In addition, if you have an HSA and "Limited Purpose FSA" and you have met your HDHP Premium or Standard plan deductible, you can change your "Limited Purpose FSA" into a standard Healthcare FSA.